casyks/old-website/README.md

-# casy.me, casy's official website!
+# My old linktree website!

 This project is open-source.
 You can use it for yourself!